Introduction: Petrol Pump in India

 - Union Budget 2022-23: The Ministry of Petroleum and Natural Gas has received a total budgetary allocation of INR 8,939.86 crore for FY 2022-23.

-- The Oil Industry Development Board, founded under the Oil Industry (Development) Act, 1974, provides financial assistance to the Indian oil industry, including loans and grants.
+- The Oil Industry Development Board, founded under the Oil Industry (Development) Act, of 1974, provides financial assistance to the Indian oil industry, including loans and grants.

 - In addition to tax incentives, the National Policy on Biofuels 2018 mentions a viability gap finance scheme of INR 5000 crore for 2G ethanol Biorefineries.